 The lack of attention by our representatives in government and the indifference of insurance carriers are not working.
 We intend to use our platform to raise awareness of these issues, engage our community to provide support, and empower individuals to force change.

 Shane SantaCroce is a top-level mentor and business coach, as well as a leader in the drug addiction treatment industry.
-After 8 years of working in the industry as a digital marketing specialist, sales manager, and patient advocate, Shane helped develop the KO Addition Boxing Series with the goal of raising awareness of the significant problems within the addiction treatment industry.
+After 8 years of working in the industry as a digital marketing specialist, sales manager, and patient advocate, Shane helped develop the KO Addition Boxing Series with the goal of helping military service members, veterans, and first responders obtain access to quality treatment.
 Shane has been an outspoken advocate for change within the treatment industry for many years, including speaking on panel discussions and as a presenter with the Florida State Attorney’s Office, “Sober Home Task Force”.

 Shane recognized the shortfalls in the insurance system that were designed to help military service members, veterans, and first responders often lack financial resources due in large part to the substance addictions and mental health issues brought on by the stress and trauma of their service.
 Shane, along with other like-minded individuals believe that Service Members deserve more and better treatment than what insurance currently provides.
 Shane and others developed a mission to give veterans, active military and first responders the best chance at longer term sobriety and recovery by bridging the gap between what insurance benefits may cover and what treatment centers are allowed to provide.